Subhomogeneous Deep Equilibrium Models: Introduction

 Despite their potential advantages, not all DEQ models are well-defined.
 In fact, one of the main open questions for DEQ architectures is whether any fixed point actually exists and whether this is unique.
 Lack of uniqueness, in particular, can be a problem as for a given data $x$ and fixed pre-trained weights $\theta$, the resulting fixed-point embedding $z$ may change, raising stability, performance, and reproducibility issues.
 These potential drawbacks are often ignored or addressed only via empirical arguments based on experimental evidence that deep networks work well in practice.
 The most prominent line of analysis of uniqueness for deep equilibrium fixed points is based on monotone operator theory \cite{winston2020monotone,ryu2016primer}.
 While elegant and efficient, monotone operator DEQs (MonDEQs) require special parametrizations of the layer weights to guarantee the DEQ model $f_\theta$ is operator monotone.

 In this work, we present a new analysis of existence and uniqueness of DEQ fixed points based on positive, subhomogeneous operators.
 Using the Thomson projective metric and techniques from nonlinear Perron--Frobenius theory \cite{lemmens_nussbaum_2012,gautier2019perron}, we provide a new theorem showing that a broad class of operators $f_\theta$ admits unique fixed points.
-In particular, we show that our uniqueness theorem holds for several example architectures of the form $f_\theta(z;x) = \sigma(Wz+\mathrm{MLP}(x))$, with commonly used activation functions $\sigma$, provided a suitable homogeneous layer normalization is added as final layer.
-This result allows us to design stable DEQ models with a well-posed fixed-point equation which we illustrate how to practically implement.
+In particular, we show that our uniqueness theorem holds for several example architectures of the form $f_\theta(z;x) = \sigma(Wz)+\mathrm{MLP}(x)$, provided the activation function is subhomogeneous, which we show is the case for a variety of commonly used activations.

+This existence and uniqueness result allow us to design stable DEQ models under much weaker assumptions than available literature, avoiding any restriction on the learnable weight and using a large class of subhomogeneous activation functions.

 Our theoretical findings are complemented by several experimental evaluations where we compare simple fully-connected and convolutional DEQ architectures based on monotone operators with the newly introduced subhomogeneous deep equilibrium model (SubDEQ) on benchmark image classification tasks.